-Two estimates of abundance from line transect surveys are available.
+Two estimates of abundance from line-transect surveys are available.
 An abundance of 2,200 (CV=0.24) fin whales was estimated from a July to September 1995 sighting survey conducted by two ships and an airplane that covered waters from Virginia to the mouth of the Gulf of St. Lawrence.
-Total track line length was 32,600 km.
-The ships covered waters between the 50- and 1000-fathom isobaths, the northern edge of the Gulf Stream, and the northern Gulf of Maine/Bay of Fundy region.
-The airplane covered waters in the mid-Atlantic from the coastline to the 50-fathom isobath, the southem Gulf of Maine, and shelf waters off Nova Scotia from the coastline to the 1000-fathom isobath.
 Data collection and analysis methods used were described in Palka (1995).

-A more recent estimate of 2,814 (CV=0.21) fin whales was derived from a 28 July to 31 August 1999 linetransect sighting survey conducted by a ship and airplane covering waters from Georges Bank to the mouth of the Gulf of St. Lawrence.
-Total track line length was 8,212 km.
-Similar to that used in the above 1995 Virginia to Gulf of St. Lawrence survey, shipboard data were analyzed using the modified direct duplicate method (Palka 1995) that accounts for school size bias and g(0), the probability of detecting a group on the track line.
+A more recent estimate of 2,814 (CV=0.21) fin whales was derived from a 28 July to 31 August 1999 line-transect sighting survey conducted by a ship and airplane covering waters from Georges Bank to the mouth of the Gulf of St. Lawrence.
+Shipboard data were analyzed using the modified direct duplicate method (Palka 1995) that accounts for school size bias and g(0), the probability of detecting a group on the track line.
 Aerial data were not corrected for g(0) (Palka 2000).

 The latter abundance estimate is considered the best available for the western North Atlantic fin whale because it is relatively recent.
-However, this estimate must be considered extremely conservative in view of the known range of the fin whale in the entire western North Atlantic, and uncertainties regarding population structure and exchange between surveyed and unsurveyed areas.
+However, this estimate must be considered extremely conservative in view of the known range of the fin whale in the entire western North Atlantic, the uncertainties regarding population structure and exchange between surveyed and unsurveyed areas, and aerial data having not been corrected for g(0).